hypeopal/BookManager/README.md

 # BookManager

-> A backend project of a book management system
+> A backend project of a book management system built with Spring Boot.

 ## Analysis of Functions